sherifabdlnaby/elastdocker/README.md

 ### Enable SSL on HTTP

-By default, only transport layer has SSL Enabled, to enable SSL on Http layer, add the following lines to `elasticsearch.yml`
+By default, only Transport Layer has SSL Enabled, to enable SSL on HTTP layer, add the following lines to `elasticsearch.yml`
 ```yaml
 ## - http
 xpack.security.http.ssl.enabled: true